cucumber/testng-xml-formatter/README.md

 The TestNG XML report does not come with an XSD and the [TestNG documentations](https://testng-docs.readthedocs.io/testresults/#xml-reports) only provides a minimal example.
 Nevertheless, we had this formatter since 2013 with no recent issues.
-So there is a good your tools will understand it.
+So there is a good chance your tools will understand it.

 If not, please let us know in the issues!